PandemiaProject/pandemia/README.md

 objects and the reporters.
 Example scenarios can be found in the [Scenarios](Scenarios/) directory.

-The homogeneous mixing scenario **Homogeneous** uses the **Homogeneous** world factory.
+The homogeneous mixing scenario uses the **Homogeneous** world factory.
 In this scenario, individuals mix homogeneously within each region, with mixing between regions being determined using air travel data.
-Colouring regions according to prevalance, the scenario can be visualized as follows:
+Colouring regions according to prevalance, the scenario can be visualized as
+follows:

 ![pandemia Logo](pandemia_homogeneous.jpg)

-The heterogeneous mixing scenario **Heterogeneous** uses the **Heterogeneous** world factory.
+The heterogeneous mixing scenario uses the **Heterogeneous** world factory.
 In this scenario, individuals mix heterogeneously within each region.
 This uses data on average household size, population distribution and a simple gravity model of mobility.
 Colouring grid squares according to numbers infected, the scenario has the following visualization:

 ![pandemia Logo](pandemia_heterogeneous.jpg)